-- Explain why A1C, blood pressure (BP) and lipids are important to monitor for cardiovascular health. - Understand that personal targets should be set with your provider or health care team. - Recognize symptoms and solutions for low blood glucose. - Identify the clinical tests that are used to monitor kidney health. - Understand that monitoring is key to self-managing diabetes.
+- Explain why A1c, blood pressure (BP) and lipids are important to monitor for cardiovascular health. - Understand that personal targets should be set with your provider or healthcare team. - Identify the clinical tests that are used to monitor kidney health. - Recognize other clinical tests or exams that are important to monitor or track. - Understand that monitoring is key to self-managing diabetes.